sillsdev/ptx2pdf/docs/documentation/covers.md

 sidebars).

 The relevant options are:
-* bleed - overflow the page into the cropped area by `\figbleed`.
+* bleed - overflow the page into the cropped area by at most `\figbleed`.
+(If there is no bleed, there is no figure bleed either).
-* colbleed - overflow the page into the cropped area as much as the colours do (normally figures bleed less).
+* colbleed - overflow the page into the cropped area as much as the colours do (normally, figures bleed less).
 * box - the coloured box
 * border - the outer edge of the border
 * outer - the outermost of the coloured box or the border.